New Trump travel order will aim to short circuit legal challenges

 "No matter what they do there will be litigation," said Stephen Yale-Loehr.
 He said he thinks it likely challengers will be able to establish standing, leaving the courts to decide whether the ban is legal.
 At that point, Yale-Loehr says, the wording of the new order will become crucial.

 "If they limit the executive order to people who have never been to the U.S. before, they might win on the merits eventually," he said.
-(Additional reporting by Steve Holland in Washington)
+(Reporting by Dan Levine in San Francisco and Mica Rosenberg in New York; additional reporting by Steve Holland in Washington editing by Sue Horton and Grant McCool)